skuligowski/md-docs/README.md

 npm install md-docs --save
 ```

-To begin with the default configuration, provide only paths to source markdown files:
+To begin with a default configuration, provide only paths to source markdown files:

 ```javascript
 var docs = require('md-docs');